Dress Your Pet as a Fairy for Halloween

-A comfy pet clothing item and a few inexpensive craft materials are all you need to magic up a (cute!) fairy Halloween costume for your dog or cat.
+A comfy pet jacket and a few inexpensive craft materials are all you need to magic up a (cute!) fairy Halloween costume for your dog or cat.
+No sewing required.

 - 2 sheets of blue glittered card stock